 - Great!
 The only question left was this.
 How long will it take for the other Samaritan members to send the funds?

 - We soon got the paperwork from Samaritan that explained that the members would pay by early March 2017.

 - In the intervening 4 weeks, the Karis Group advisor recommended we keep making small payments to the doctor’s office.
 Again, this kept us in the system so they knew the obligation was being met.
 We made another small payment over the next month.
 Then the shares started coming in from the other members in March 2017.
 Some members sent their share (approximately $300 per member) as soon as it was published.
 We used those funds to pay the rest of the bill to the doctor’s office.
 The funds from the last few members which came at the end of March replenished the funds we had already paid.

 - All in all, it was a very pleasant experience with the Samaritan/Kamaris staff.
 All were incredibly supportive and available.
 They were always happy to help and responded quickly when we needed them to get back to us.

 - In the end, the entire discounted bill was covered by the shares sent to us by Samaritan members.
 We paid nothing out of pocket!

 - This was our very first experience getting a health care need covered by Samaritan Ministries.
-We will be a little more savvy if we are ever in a hospital again on how to best deal with the crazy bureaucracy.
+We will be a little savvier if we are ever in a hospital again on how to best deal with the crazy bureaucracy.
 For one thing, we will be sure to ask in writing when they “guarantee” that a service will be performed without charge!
 An oral guarantee from the hospital clearly means next to nothing.
 We will also be sure we know who the billing parties actually are and how to contact them.
 We learned that one the hard way.
-One of the bills was sent to us with out of date contact information!
+One of the bills was sent to us with out-of-date contact information!